 She holds a Bachelor of Arts in Corporate Communications and Public Affairs and a Bachelor of Arts in Psychology from Southern Methodist University in Dallas, TX, and a Master of Public Health in Global Health Promotion from The George Washington University in Washington, D.C.

-Robert Bailey is a Certified Public Accountant and owner of Robert E. Bailey Tax, Accounting and Consulting Services.
-A licensed CPA since 1974, he has provided services to small businesses, individuals, national and international nonprofits, faith based organizations and large companies over the course of his career.
+Robert Bailey is a Certified Public Accountant and owner of Robert E. Bailey Tax, Accounting, and Consulting Services.
+A licensed CPA since 1974, he has provided services to small businesses, individuals, national and international nonprofits, faith-based organizations, and large companies over the course of his career.
 He has professional experience working in the banking and savings and loans industries including small business and corporate lending.
-Mr. Bailey has skills in financial business planning, audits and financial system design for large and small businesses.
+Mr. Bailey has skills in financial business planning, audits, and financial system design for large and small businesses.
 He also served as the CFO for a national nonprofit youth-serving organization, serves on the board for several nonprofit organizations, and has served the probate court system as a court-appointed financial professional advocate, managing the affairs of incapacitated individuals.
 He supports the SISGI Beyond Good Ideas Foundation by providing advice and strategy to inform our accounting, financial management, and fiscal structure to sustain our hybrid operating model between the for-profit and nonprofit divisions.